Carolina College of Health Sciences

 How Does This Ayurvedic Food Improve Wellness?

-Footnote: The information for this article was in part gathered from a 2019 study and survey of 24 students of Ayurveda who experimented with daikon.
-During the study, students ate daikon for 3 days and journaled the effects.
-This study was sponsored by the Joyful Belly School of Ayurveda, and specifically the Mastering Ayurvedic Digestion & Nutrition certification course.
+Footnote: The information for this article was in part gathered from a 2019 exercise and survey of 24 students of Ayurveda who experimented with daikon.
+During the exercise, students ate daikon for 3 days and journaled the effects.
+This exercise was sponsored by the Joyful Belly School of Ayurveda, and specifically the Mastering Ayurvedic Digestion & Nutrition certification course.
+This experiential, self-reporting exercise was not part of an FDA-regulated study.
+No conclusions should be drawn regarding the therapeutic effects of any food, herb, or dietary substance based on these student reflections.

 When I first saw it, daikon reminded me of an alien.
 Daikon means 'fat root' in Japanese.
 But this fat root, resembling an albino carrot, has a feisty kick.
 Bite into daikon, and you'll be exhilarated by its fresh crisp and crunchiness.
 Daikon is known for its ability to break up stagnation and sluggishness.
 As a hot bitter, daikon is earthy and penetrating.
 It stimulates the body, while sharpening mental focus.